ugnandish/react.js/React Note/Event Handler.md

 <div>
   <h2>Handling events in functional components</h2>
   <h3>Call an inline function in an onClick event handler</h3>
+  <p>This is commonly used to avoid the extra function declaration outside the JSX, althrough it can be less readable and harder to maintain if the content of the inline function is too much.</p>

   ```
   import React from 'react';